Property managers, here are the 5 top leasing trends of 2025

 For more tech-specific stats and industry-specific insights, check our Leasing Technology Trends Report and Leasing Technology Playbook.

-A recent Apartments.com survey found that 99% of renters wanted to see unit-specific information in listings.
+In our Industry Report, renters wanted to see unit-specific information in listings.
 While you may think that this extends only to apartment descriptions and current photos, this ask goes deeper.
-Renters want to see fee information, as well.
-Beyond just seeing the current rental amount, they want to see utility information and information on any supplemental fees, such as pet fees.
+Renters want to see information about the property and the neighborhood, as well.
+They want to know where to find the features that fit their needs and their lifestyle; features such as schools, grocery stores, public transportation, shops, and restaurants.

 It’s extremely important that your listing information is presented in both an eye-catching and fully transparent manner.
 Buildium’s Marketplace partners, Goodjuju and Upkeep Media, can help you build cutting-edge, SEO-driven websites that will help your listings stand out from the crowd.
 Meanwhile, tools such as ShowingHero can provide services like secure self-tours to cut down on the time your renters spend searching for properties.

-3. Leasing Renewals Win Out over Finding a New Rental
+3. Leasing Renewals Win Out Over Finding a New Rental

 1. The quality of service they receive from their property manager or landlord